-Overall Objective: The objective of the risk management area is to understand the risk governance arrangements and the risk management organisational structure of banks as well as their main functions.
+Overall Objective: The objective of this area is to understand the risk governance arrangements and the risk management organisational structure of banks as well as their main functions.
 Candidates will be able to describe the role of risk capital and the structure of international capital adequacy requirements.
-Their understanding will extend to the principal methods of risk measurement that are covered elsewhere in the syllabus and in the ACI Dealing Certificate, including the concept of value-at-risk (VaR).
+Their understanding will extend to the principal methods of risk measurement, including the concept of Value-at-Risk (VaR).
 Candidates will also achieve a greater understanding of risk mitigation by means of netting positions through the comparison of alternative netting methods.

-- describe the exclusive roles of the front office, middle office (risk management function) and back office, and explain the need for the segregation of their duties - describe the role of the ALCO - describe the role of the credit committee - describe the role of audits - define risk capital, explain its role in covering unexpected losses, distinguish between economic and regulatory risk capital, and outline how capital is raised and re-invested - explain the purpose of the Basel Committee and outline the architecture of the Basel II Accord - explain the reason for the Market Risk Amendment originally released in 1996, modified in 1997 and revised in 2005 by the Basel Committee - calculate capital requirements for spot and forward foreign exchange, cash money market instruments, FRAs, and money market futures and swaps transacted with OECD central governments, OECD banks and corporates under the Basel II Accord and, in the case of repo, under the EU Capital Adequacy Directive (CAD) - explain the purpose of the EU Capital Adequacy Directive (CAD) and understand the BIS / CEBS capital adequacy recommendations - distinguish between parametric (statistical) and non-parametric measures of risk, and between the main non-parametric methods, and explain when each approach is appropriate - define value-at-risk (VaR) - explain the key assumptions in a VaR calculation (holding period, observation period and confidence interval) - explain the key assumptions underlying VaR (randomness, linearity and normal market conditions) calculate the VaR of a single future cashflow - distinguish between undiversified and diversified VaR - explain the roles of stress testing and back testing - distinguish between payment netting, netting by novation and close-out & set-off - explain the working of a central clearing counterparty (CCP) - volatility calculations: convert volatility between an annualised basis and higher frequencies, etc.
+- Describe the exclusive roles of the front office, middle office (risk management function) and back office, and explain the need for the segregation of their duties - Describe the role of the ALCO - Describe the role of the credit committee - Describe the role of audits - Define risk capital, explain its role in covering unexpected losses, distinguish between economic and regulatory risk capital, and outline how capital is raised and re-invested - Explain the purpose of the Basel Committee and outline the architecture of the Basel II Accord - Explain the reason for the Market Risk Amendment originally released in 1996, modified in 1997 and revised in 2005 by the Basel Committee - Explain the purpose of the EU Capital Adequacy Directive (CAD) and understand the BIS / CEBS capital adequacy recommendations - Distinguish between parametric (statistical) and non-parametric measures of risk, and between the main non-parametric methods, and explain when each approach is appropriate - Define Value-at-Risk (VaR) - Explain the key assumptions in a VaR methodology (holding period, observation period and confidence interval) - Explain the key assumptions underlying VaR (randomness, linearity and normal market conditions) - Distinguish between undiversified and diversified VaR - Explain the roles of stress testing and back testing - Distinguish between payment netting, netting by novation and close-out & set-off - Explain the working of a central clearing counterparty (CCP)

-ACI Examination Procedure
+Examination Procedure